 ♦ Understand that in the event of a loss that this loss would be at least 35% of the money they put into the Plan, and could be considerably more, and in extreme circumstances they could lose all of their money;

 ♦ Understand that any investment return is dependent on the performance of the Indices, which is calculated on set dates, and accept they might not get any investment return at all;

-♦ Know that the levels of the Indices can fall but do not expect the fall to be more than 40% of their respective Opening Levels at the Final Measurement Date;
+♦ Know that the levels of the Indices can fall but do not expect the fall to be more than 35% of their Opening Levels at the Final Measurement Date;

 ♦ Appreciate the importance of having a spread of investments to reduce concentration risk;

 ♦ Know and accept that inflation reduces the real value of money and what it can buy;

 ♦ Understand that equity markets are affected by economic and political events nationally and globally;

 ♦ Accept that if the Counterparty defaults they could lose all their money and any investment return and that they would not have any recourse to the FSCS.

 An investor will not meet the target market criteria if: